sailpoint-oss/developer.sailpoint.com/docs/api/v3/postman-collections.md

 ## Update your collections

 SailPoint is often making improvements to the ISC API collections.
-In order to get the latest updates to the Postman collection, you will need to visit the [sailpoint workspace](https://www.postman.com/sailpoint/workspace/identitynow) or click the "Run in Postman" button for the desired API version above.
-This will create a new fork in your Postman workspace while leaving your previous forks as-is.
+To get the latest updates to the Postman collection, go to the [SailPoint workspace](https://www.postman.com/sailpoint/workspace/identitynow) or click the 'Run in Postman' button for your desired API version.
+This will create a new fork in your Postman workspace while leaving your previous forks unaffected.

 ## Configure your environment